-The summary reports below are designed to inform Executive Deans and decision makers for Bachelor of Arts program development.
+The summary reports below are designed to inform Deans and decision makers for Bachelor of Arts program development.
 These reports are supported by datasets below.

 - The Bachelor of Arts Scoping Project: Executive Summary

 - What is the Australian BA?
 Defining and Describing the Nature and Role of the Arts in Contemporary Australia

 - Mapping the Terrain: Trends and shared features in BA programs across Australia 2001–2008

 - Who is enrolled in the Australian BA?
 Student Uptake of the Australian BA 2001–2006

 - Who is delivering the Australian BA?
 Trends in Staff Profiles in the BA 2001–2006

 - Future studies emerging from the BA Scoping project

 2001-06 Data Sets

 The datasets from the 2008 project are designed to enable DASSH members to interrogate the data in response to their own needs.
 They are offered in an excel spreadsheet format as both raw data and as pivot tables.